Ajmayen27/Collection-Framework/README.md

 Time Complexity: Traversal of a singly-linked list takes O(n) time, where 'n' is the number of nodes in the list.
 This is because you must visit each node one by one.
 Space Complexity: Traversal requires O(1) space, as you only need a few extra variables to keep track of your position.

+HashMap:
+Hashmap is class that implements Map interface.
+The functionality and behaviour is similar to map.Thats meana it doesnt allows anyb duplicate keys.And only one null key is accepted.

+*Implements map interface.
+*Doesn't maintain insertion order
+*Dynamic size
+*Allows no duplicate key,only one null key.
+*Can not use primitive data type(int,float,double,string) *Best for quickly retriving values based on particular key.